Settling a Personal Injury Claim with an Insurance Company

 - A brief description of your injuries and property damages

-Avoid providing written and recorded statements before seeking legal advice from an Atlanta personal injury lawyer.
+Avoid providing written and recorded statements before seeking legal advice from a personal injury lawyer.
 You only want to notify the company of your claim.
 Details of your injuries are provided in the settlement demand letter.

 3. Gather Evidence and Information